 You can find some incredible Eurostar Disney deals on the DisneyLand Paris website.
 There are always opportunities to go straight to Disney by Eurostar, which is an option I might take in future as I certainly want to spend lots more time there.

 Paris is a wonderful setting in which to enjoy some fascinating museums.
 Going to the Louvre is a must-do activity but remember that it is always closed on a Tuesday.
 Such an expansive place is hard to explore in just one session.

-Having viewed the Mona Lisa portrait and many other delightful painting and statues, I also had a lovely time taking in the incredible architecture.
+Having viewed the Mona Lisa portrait and many other delightful paintings and statues, I also had a lovely time taking in the incredible architecture.